Random dynamics on real and complex projective surfaces: Introduction

+As opposed to Theorems~\ref{mthm:stiffness} and \ref{mthm:rigidity}, this result applies to the dynamics on the \emph{complex} manifold $X$, without assuming the existence of an invariant volume form or an invariant real structure. \begin{vlongue} Understanding this somewhat technical result requires a substantial amount of material from the smooth ergodic theory of random dynamical systems, which will be introduced in due time. \end{vlongue} When $\mu$ is not invariant, nor supported by a proper Zariski closed subset, Assertion~(c) precisely says that the condition on stable directions used in \cite{br} is satisfied.
+This is our key input towards Theorems~\ref{mthm:stiffness} and~\ref{mthm:rigidity}.
 The arguments leading to Theorem \ref{mthm:alternative_stable} involve an interesting blend of Hodge theory, pluripotential analysis, and Pesin theory.
-They rely on the following well-known principle in higher dimensional holomorphic dynamics: if $\mu$ is an ergodic hyperbolic stationary measure, $\mu$-almost every point admits a Pesin stable manifold biholomorphic to $\C$; then, according to a classical construction going back to Ahlfors and Nevanlinna, to any immersion $\phi:\C \to X$ is associated a (family of) closed positive $(1,1)$-current(s) describing the asymptotic distribution of $\phi(\C)$ in $X$, hence also a cohomology class in $H^2(X, \R)$.
-These currents provide a link between the infinitesimal dynamics along $\mu$, more precisely its stable manifolds, and the action of $\Gamma_\nu$ on $H^2(X;\R)$, which itself can be analyzed by combining tools from complex algebraic geometry with Furstenberg's theory of random products of matrices.
+They rely on the following well-known principle in higher dimensional holomorphic dynamics.
+If $\mu$ is ergodic and hyperbolic, almost every point $(\omega,x)$ provides a stable manifold $W^s_\omega(x)$ biholomorphic to $\C$.
+Then, according to a construction going back to Ahlfors and Nevanlinna, to any entire curve $\phi:\C \to X$ is associated a (family of) closed positive $(1,1)$-current(s) describing the asymptotic distribution of $\phi(\C)$ in $X$, hence also a (family of) cohomology class(es) in $H^2(X, \R)$.
+These classes link the stable manifolds of $\mu$ with the action of $\Gamma_\nu$ on $H^2(X;\R)$, which itself can be analyzed by combining tools from complex algebraic geometry with Furstenberg's theory of random products of matrices.